neetarawat1166/startapp/README.md

-# BV Doubnut
+# BV Doubtnut

-Champ Quizz - A Quiz App
+BV Doubtnut - A Study App

 ## Technology Used: